Marcellits/React-games/README.md

 # React SuperGames!

 **_Description_**.
-This frontend project is an web application with well known games: TIC TAC TOE, PAPER SCISSORS ROCK and SNAKE.
+This frontend project is an web application with well known games: TIC TAC TOE, PAPER SCISSORS ROCK and SNAKE (Snake still is being developed).
 All of them are built using JavaScript + REACT.

 ### Installation